Who We Are

 The Head Librarians since then have been: Elizabeth Deadrick (1927-1962), Virginia Surman (1962-1976), Iris Zimmer (1976-1995), Elizabeth Kaburick (1995-2007), and Janet Howard (2007-).

-The library was moved to its present location, 510 North Broad Street, in 1997.
+The library contents were moved to the library's present location, 510 North Broad Street, in 1997.
 A flatbed truck and multiple cars were used to move the boxes of books and other items.
-At that time the library had about 25,000 books.
+At that time the library had approximately 25,000 books.
 The library now has more than 37,000 items in its database.
+More than 10 million items are available through the Illinois Heartland Library System.